- Hours of Operation

 Summer Hours:

-Memorial Day - Labor Day: The Observatory and Science Center will open at 6:30 p.m. with solar observation using our Ha or White Light solar telescopes.
+Memorial Day - Labor Day: The Observatory and Science Center will open at 6:30 p.m. with solar observation using our Hα or White Light solar telescopes.
 At sunset the observatory telescopes turn to the night sky for stargazing and stay open until 11:00 p.m. or until unfavorable weather moves in.
-On clear nights largely free of excessive moonlight, we may stay open into the morning hours.
+On clear nights largely free of excessive moonlight, we may stay open later.

 Inclement Weather Hours:

 On Friday nights with inclement weather, the Observatory and Science Center will be open from 7:00 p.m. - 9:00 p.m. with astronomers giving presentations in the Sky Theatre, showing exhibits in the Science Center, and offering tours of the Observatory.
 Telescopes will not be operational on these nights.
-Additionally, we may attempt to host a live streamed event on our YouTube.
+If weather presents a danger to visitors, we will cancel that event.

 For the most updated hours of operation, please visit our events calendar to confirm open and close times for the event you wish to attend.

-Frosty Drew Observatory is located inside Ninigret Park.
+- Frosty Drew Observatory and Science Center is located inside Ninigret Park.
 Our address is 61-62 Park Lane, Charlestown, Rhode Island, 02813.
 Get Directions.

 Daytime Driving Lights Only: